boltops-tools/terraspace-docs/testing/project-testing.md

 # Project-Level Testing

-Project-level testing that belong with the terraspace project itself.
+Project-level testing belongs with the terraspace project itself.
 Their tests live within the spec folder at the root of the terraspace project structure.

 ## Structure